finos/morphir/docs/users-guide/command_line_tools.md

   -c, --copy-deps                                                  Copy the dependencies used by the generated code to the output path. (default: false)
   -m, --limitToModules <comma.separated,list.of,module.names>      Limit the set of modules that will be included. (default: '')
-  -s, --include-codecs <boolean>                                   Generate the scala codecs as well (default: false) --generate-test-generic                                          Generate generic test cases from morphir tests that can be used for testing. (default: false)
+  -s, --include-codecs <boolean>                                   Generate the scala codecs as well (default: false) --generate-test-generic                                          Generate generic test cases from morphir tests that can be used for testing.
+Since 2.74.0 (default: false)
-  --generate-test-scalatest                                        Generate runnable scalatest test cases (default: false)
+  --generate-test-scalatest                                        Generate runnable scalatest test cases Since 2.74.0 (default: false)
 ```

 ### Generate Json Schema